Dan Kent Can Write

 March 29, 2023

-The humming noise seems to originate behind a set of industrial doors.
-The signs on the doors say AUTHORIZED PERSONNEL ONLY and DO NOT ENTER.
-But they left the door unlocked and, after a quick scan around for surveillance systems or supervising eyes, I press the release bar and open the door.
-No alarm goes…
+The humming noise seems to originate from behind a set of steel, gray double-doors.
+A sign on each door says AUTHORIZED PERSONNEL ONLY: DO NOT ENTER.
+But they left the door unlocked and, after a quick scan of the room—for surveillance systems or supervising eyes—I press the release bar and open the door.
+No alarm…

 I Saw the Biggest Spider Ever in Peru and My Pants Were Down